shieldfy-archive/shieldfy-wordpress-client/trunk/readme.txt

 = What is that plugin do ? =

-shieldfy plugin protects you from web attacks like xss , sql injection , local file inclusion ... etc and scan your website to detect malwares and backdoors
+shieldfy plugin protects you from web attacks like xss , sql injection , local file inclusion, Code injection ... etc and scan your website to detect malwares and backdoors.

 = is this plugin for free =